 Enable Two Factor Authentication on Twitch

-Two-factor authentication is not automatically enabled for your Twitch account when you create it, and there are a couple of things you have to do first to protect your account.
-Follow this step-by-step guide to set up the additional layer of security 2fa offers.
+By default, two-factor authentication is not enabled for your Twitch account when you create it.
+There are a couple of things you have to do first to protect your account.
+Follow this step-by-step guide.

 To enable two-factor authentication for your Twitch account: